ably77/DCOS-Kafka-Performance/AdvancedTuning.md

 - Batch Size: 8196 (default)
 	- Producers can batch messages going to the same partition, tuning the producer batching to increase the batch size and time spent waiting for the batch to fill up with messages.
 Larger batch sizes result in fewer requests to the brokers, which reduces load on producers as well as broker CPU.
 Tradeoff is higher latency since messages are not sent as soon as they are ready to send
 - linger.ms: 0 (default)
+	- linger.ms set at 0 means that records will immediately be sent even if there is additional unused space in the buffer.
-	- To give more time for batches to fill, you can configure the linger.ms parameter to have the producer wait longer before sending.
+	- If the measure of performance you really care about is throughput, you can configure the linger.ms parameter to have the producer wait longer before sending.
 This allows the producer to wait for the batch to reach the configured batch.size
 - Compression Type: none
         - Can set to options: none, lz4, gzip, snappy

-Here is the example application definition for our performance test service that we will call `1producer-topic-performancetest.json`
+Here is the example application definition for our performance test service that we will call `250-baseline.json`
 ```
 {
-  "id": "/1producer-topic-performancetest.json",
+  "id": "/250-baseline",
   "backoffFactor": 1.15,
   "backoffSeconds": 1,
   "cmd": "kafka-producer-perf-test --topic performancetest --num-records 10000000 --record-size 250 --throughput 1000000 --producer-props acks=1 buffer.memory=67108864 compression.type=none batch.size=8196 linger.ms=0 retries=0 bootstrap.servers=kafka-0-broker.confluent-kafka.autoip.dcos.thisdcos.directory:1025,kafka-1-broker.confluent-kafka.autoip.dcos.thisdcos.directory:1025,kafka-2-broker.confluent-kafka.autoip.dcos.thisdcos.directory:1025 && sleep 60",